mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 === Backwards breadth-first search <sec:search>
 The key step of the TaMaRa algorithm is mapping out and tracking the combinational logic primitives that are located in between sequential logic primitives in a given design.
 This enables us to correctly replicate the design, without introducing sequential delays that would invalidate the circuit's design.
-In order to achieve this, I perform a breadth-first search (BFS) search, operating backwards _from_ the output of the circuit _towards_ the input of the circuit.
+To achieve this, I perform a breadth-first search (BFS) search, operating backwards _from_ the output of the circuit _towards_ the input of the circuit.
 A backwards search is used under the assumption that the _outputs_ of a circuit naturally depend on both the combinational and sequential path through the circuit; so, by